 The reason for this limited value of DXA appendicular lean mass in the prediction of fracture, and indeed in the prediction of other outcomes such as falls and mortality, may reflect several potential factors.(2) Firstly, ALM is not a direct measure of muscle itself, but reflects all of the non-fat, non-bone tissue within the body.(40) Secondly it is derived from the same measurement instrument as femoral neck BMD; the body composition equations incorporate two compartments to solve the third meaning that a mathematical relationship between lean mass and BMD is inevitable.(40) Thirdly, there is a clear biological relationship between lean mass muscle and bone, elegantly laid out in the mechanostat hypothesis.(37) Thus there is the potential for ALM to act as a surrogate for BMD if this relationship is not considered.
 Indeed, in our recent analysis of the MrOS cohort, measures of physical performance such as gait speed and chair stand time, together with grip strength, appeared to be rather more robust predictors of incident fracture than did DXA ALM, (4) supporting the notion that it is the non-DXA components of the more recent sarcopenia definitions which drive relationships with incident fracture.
 Other studies have similarly demonstrated the greater predictive capacity of physical function over DXA ALM as an estimate of muscle mass.
 (41-45)

 Taken together, these findings suggest that alternative measures of muscle, such as creatine dilution,(46) or muscle cross sectional area or density from (p)QCT,(47-49) may offer a more useful measure on which to base sarcopenia definitions.
-These notions have been recognised in the recently revised guidelines from the European Working Group on Sarcopenia in Older People (EWGSOP2), incorporating muscle strength rather than mass as the initial assessment, with the latter assessable via a range of measures rather than simply DXA ALM(50).
-It is notable that the EWGSOP2 severe sarcopenia definition within this revised guidance was associated with the greatest magnitude of association with incident fracture outcomes in our analyses, and that these associations were only modestly attenuated by incorporation of femoral neck BMD T-score.
-The cut-offs for ALM/height2, gait speed and grip strength were similar to those used in the AWGS definition (which is of course predicated on the generally smaller body size in the Asian population), and for grip strength, in the FNIH2 definition, but differs in the incorporation of chair stand time (previously shown to predict fracture risk(4,44)) from AWGS and in use of ALM/ht2 rather than ALM/BMI from FNIH2.
+These notions have been recognised in the recently revised guidelines from the US Sarcopenia Definitions and Outcomes Consortium, which dispenses with ALM completely, and from the European Working Group on Sarcopenia in Older People (EWGSOP2), which incorporates muscle strength rather than mass as the initial assessment, with the latter assessable via a range of measures rather than simply DXA ALM(50).
+Of note is that the resulting SDOC and EWGSOP2 severe sarcopenia definitions within this revised guidance were associated with the greatest magnitude of association with incident fracture outcomes in our analyses, and that these associations were only modestly attenuated by incorporation of femoral neck BMD T-score.
+The EWGSOP2 cut-offs for ALM/height2, gait speed and grip strength were similar to those used in the AWGS definition (which is of course predicated on the generally smaller body size in the Asian population), and for grip strength, in the FNIH2 definition, but differs in the incorporation of chair stand time (previously shown to predict fracture risk(4,44)) from AWGS and in use of ALM/ht2 rather than ALM/BMI from FNIH2.
 It is therefore likely that this additional functional component reduces the attenuating effect of BMD, but this apparent advantage must be taken in the context of the very low population prevalence of sarcopenia using these criteria.
-Consistent with the value of functional measures over ALM for fracture risk prediction, the most recent definition, from the Sarcopenia Definitions and Outcomes Consortium, dispenses with DXA ALM entirely.(7,29)
+It is notable that adjustment for FRAX probability calculated with inclusion of femoral neck BMD had a much less obvious influence on these associations.
+Whilst this may at first sight appear surprising, it is important to recognise that femoral neck BMD T-score is a very different construct to FRAX probability calculated with BMD as one of several input variables, all interlinked through a multivariate structure and generating a probability over 10 years which synthesizes risk of fracture with risk of death.